 Also, note with the last two options I mentioned, to make a call, even a local one, you call a special number and then dial the number you want to call and hang up.
 They then make the connection for you and call you back.

-So they are able to offer quite cheap calls on that basis, because they are taking advantage of the fact that to receive a call usually costs nothing. almost 7 years ago
+So they are able to offer quite cheap calls on that basis, because they are taking advantage of the fact that to receive a call usually costs nothing. about 7 years ago

 I know of these other SIM card providers, but I'm specifically interested in SIM cards WITH DATA, which is a tricky business indeed!
 Global Roaming isn't an option because I don't know of any local carrier that caps global roaming charges nor do I know of a travel sim company with data costs that are even close to being viable.